Tokyo in 3 Days

 Ryogoku Kokugikan

-From Ueno we catch another couple of trains to Ryogoku Station.
-From here we walk the short distance, through Sumo themed restaurants and shops, to Ryogoku Kokugikan, the 10,000-seater National Sumo Stadium, to watch a sumo tournament.
+From Ueno, we catch another couple of trains to Ryogoku Station.
+Then walk the short distance, through Sumo themed restaurants and shops, to Ryogoku Kokugikan, the 10,000-seater National Sumo Stadium, to watch a sumo tournament.
 I know very little about sumo.
 The first thing I didn’t know is that there’s only three tournaments a year in Tokyo, so we are very lucky to be able to obtain tickets for this quintessentially Japanese experience.

 Ryogoku Kokugikan Sumo Stadium